jrkoenig/folseparators/README.md

 This repository contains code to generate a first order formula which separates a set of positive and negative first order models over some given signature.

 **This branch represents the version available in the [artifact](https://doi.org/10.1145/3395650) of our [PLDI20 paper](https://dl.acm.org/doi/abs/10.1145/3385412.3386018).
-The artifact includes the correct version of all dependencies, including python, z3, and cvc4.**
+The artifact includes the correct version of all dependencies, including python, z3, and cvc4.
+To infer invariants with separators, see the [corresponding branch](https://github.com/wilcoxjay/mypyvy/tree/pldi20-artifact) in the mypyvy project.**

 ## Citation